presentator/presentator/packages/xd/README.md

 ## Installing

-#### From the Adobe XD marketplace (waiting approval)
+#### From the Adobe XD marketplace

 Open Adobe XD and go to *Add-ons > Plugins*.
 Search for **Presentator Export** and then click *Install*.

 #### Manually

-Download the latest available `.xdx` file from the [releases page](https://github.com/presentator/presentator-xd/releases).
-Once downloaded, double click to install.
+Download [`/dist/presentator.xdx`](https://raw.githubusercontent.com/presentator/presentator-xd/master/dist/presentator.xdx) and double click to install.

 ## Development